rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 1. From **Rancher**, click **Save**.

 **Result:** The **Worker** role is installed on your Linux host, and the node registers with Rancher.
 It may take a few minutes for the node to be registered in your cluster.

+> **Note:** Taints on Linux Worker Nodes
+>
+>For each Linux worker node added into the cluster, the following taints will be added to Linux worker node.
+By adding this taint to the Linux worker node, any workloads added to the windows cluster will be automatically scheduled to the Windows worker node.
+If you want to schedule workloads specifically onto the Linux worker node, you will need to add tolerations to those workloads.

+>Taint Key      | Taint Value   | Taint Effect
+>---|---|---
+>`cattle.io/os` | `linux`       | `NoSchedule`

 ### Add a Windows Worker Node